Modalities

 Raw RGB image

-For each time step, we provide 12 RGB images from 12 cameras covering a stereo set of 360$^{circ}$ views.
-Each image is sampled using an FoV of 90$^{circ}$ and a resolution of 640 by 640.
-The stereo baseline is 0.25$m$.
-In addition, We provide tools for adding random noise and motion blur to the images, to improve the realism.
+For each time step, we provide 12 RGB images from 12 cameras covering a stereo set of 360 degree views.
+Each image is sampled using an FoV of 90 degree and a resolution of 640 x 640.
+The stereo baseline is 0.25 m.
+The intrinsics of the cameras are:

 Raw depth image

 The depth images are sampled with the same camera intrinsics and extrinsics setups as the RGB images.
 It is perfectly aligned and synchronized with the RGB images.
 Each pixel of the depth image is represented using a float32 number.
 Depending on the environment setup, the far pixels pointing to the sky usually return a very large value.
+For the convenience of the downloading, we compress the depth image, which is H x W 32-bit format, to 4 channel PNG format H x W x 4 8-bit, which is lossless.
+The decoding code is as follows.

 Raw semantic segmentation